 However, there are several aspects to note when migrating to the cloud.
 One of these is to be mindful of the mistakes made in the process by consequences that may range from canceled efforts and delays to higher costs.

-So, make sure to invest in reliable IT services in Johannesburg to ensure a successful cloud migration.
+So, make sure to invest in reliable IT Company in Capetown to ensure a successful cloud migration.

 Below are some of the common cloud migration mistakes you should be aware of: